 IUCN is ‘Genetic erosion from escaped farmed stock into wild habitats’.

-C) Copyright is claimed for the text by Steve Challis, August 2017; this latest revision is an expanded version of a fact sheet written by Steve Challis in 1990.Steve Challis
+C) Copyright is claimed for the text by Steve Challis, November 2017; this latest revision is an expansion of a fact sheet written by Steve Challis in 1990.Steve Challis